acorn-io/runtime/docs/docs/100-Reference/13-Managing Images.md

 ### All images

-Warning: This removes ALL images on current clusters namespace.
+Warning: This removes ALL images on current cluster's namespace.
 If you want to delete all images on your cluster you can use:

 `acorn rm -i $(acorn images -a -q)`